 Aerial cables shall not be connected to slip base poles.

-The placement of the rigid or fixed-base pole should have been adhered to the department's guidelines on hazard free clear zone.
+Where aerial cables are connected to rigid or fixed-base pole, the placement of the rigid or fixed-base pole shall adhere to the department's guidelines on hazard free clear zone.